 – Austin Sheehy (ICPES 15)

-The 2016 Capitol Hill Lecture Series has ended.
-Information and registration for the 2017 series will be announced in spring of 2017.
+The 2017 Capitol Hill Lecture Series is coming to a close, but we are looking forward to the 2018 series featuring prominent speakers and defenders of liberty.
+Check back often for updates on the upcoming lectures.
 If you have any questions about the series, please contact Jane Mack at jmack@TFAS.org or 202.986.0384.

-By Randy Barnett, Professor of Legal Theory, Georgetown Law Center
+Randy Barnett, Georgetown Law Center Professor of Legal Theory